- Energy-efficient living

 - Electric hand-held models are generally lighter, quieter and lower impact option.
 The standard choice for suburban gardeners, these smaller handheld models either come with a cord—or as a cordless model with a rechargeable battery.
 Both are great for smaller areas.

 - Powerful petrol-powered leaf blowers come in three styles: handheld, backpack and walk behind machines.
-Designed for bigger spaces or more regular use they have either a four-stroke or two- stroke engines—of which the two-stroke is noisier and more polluting.
-Petrol blowers are suitable for professionals and those with large areas to manage or heavy duty gardening to do.
+Designed for bigger spaces or more regular use they have either a four-stroke or two- stroke engines—of which the two-stroke is noisier and much more polluting.
+Petrol blowers are suitable for professionals and those with large areas to manage.

 - Consider alternatives.
 If you're willing to put in the elbow grease, the classic rake and broom are still the lowest cost and impact way to collect leaves and garden debris.
 Tried and true gardening techniques, these work well for small areas and can be a great way to stay fit at the same time.